-You don’t have to use blueberries and maple syrup as a topping.
+- You don’t have to use blueberries and maple syrup as a topping.
+Bananas and raspberries are also good.
 I just grabbed what I had left in the fridge.
-Although their slight tartness complemented the sweet syrup well.
+The slight tartness of the blueberries complement the sweet syrup well.
 You don’t need much syrup, as it expands against the warmth of the pancake.

 - 200 ml Milk

 - 1 Banana

 - Measure the milk in a measuring jug.

 - Mash the banana, using the back of a fork or a potato masher.

 - Add vanilla extract, lemon juice, cinnamon and mashed banana to the jug containing the milk.